gyselroth/balloon/rfc/rfc3-SMB_External_Storage.md

 Files content history does not make sense since with files stored on an SMB share since there can only be one version stored at a certain location.
 And a file which get changed via SMB gets overwritten anyway.
 Therefore balloon SHOULD always show only the latest version.

+## Rename & move
+A rename can be properly detected if the notification listener is running, therefore an existing node can be renamed.
+However if the listener is not running this is not possible.
+The old node gets removed and the new location gets added as new node.
+The same applies to move events.
+There is no such event in SMB implemented therefore nodes moved via SMB will always replicated in balloon as delete & create.

 ## Content checksums
 Most filesystems do not store a checksum alongside file metadata (expect ZFS or BTRFS) as so does Windows (NTFS).
 Neither is it possible to access those checkusms via SMB.
 A files checkum indexed by balloon MUST be calcualted.
 It MUST also be calcualted if a file gets stored on an SMB share via balloon.

+## Quota
+Nodes which are part of an external storage mount MUST not count to the users quota.
+This MUST always be the case since quota is handled seperately on external storage providers.

+## Action issued by balloon
+All action issued via balloon MUST reflect on an external storage mount immediatly.
+If the storage adapter throws an exception of any kind the action MUST not be executed.

 ## Connect SMB share